johndah/Recurrent-Neural-Network/README.md

 	Galfot his from time"

+I uploaded a set of parameters in directory that I trained for 40 epochs (1 772 039 sequence iterations).

 ## Learning of Python code
-I also wanted to test how well it could learn to write Python code, for this I created a text file with all Python code my Github page to train on, with a sequence length seqLength = 100.
+I also wanted to test how well the network could learn to write Python code, for this I created a text file with all Python code my Github page to train on (as much it may seem, the network would ideally be feeded with way more data to generalize better), with a sequence length seqLength = 100.
 Here is the result:

 ![](https://github.com/johndah/Recurrent-Neural-Network/blob/master/Learning%20Curve%20Python.png)